Confluex/cookbook/mock-external-resources/README.md

 - Ensuring the database is in the correct state for your tests (predictable data)
 - Cleaning up your changes for the next set of tests

 There are various ways of handling these problems.
-For instance, by using spring and it's transaction managed test case, you can rollback any changes between tests but that's not an option we have in a Mule flow (not easily at least).
+For instance, by using spring and its transaction managed test case, you can rollback any changes between tests but that's not an option we have in a Mule flow (not easily at least).
 Another option would be to create a unique database for everyone who wishes to run the tests.
 This isn't really realistic to manage long term.